4 Tips to Get Siblings to Help Care for Aging Parents

 To improve your chances of getting the help you need:

-• Don’t fall into the common trap of thinking that you shouldn’t have to ask.
+• Don't fall into the common trap of thinking that you shouldn't have to ask.
 Your siblings can’t read your mind and might assume that you have everything handled.
-Plus, if they’ve never been the primary caregiver, they truly don’t know how overwhelming it is.
+Plus, if they’ve never been the primary caregiver, they genuinely don’t know how overwhelming it is.

 • Ask clearly, directly, and for something specific.
-For example, say “Can you stay with mom every Thursday?
-I have to get the grocery shopping done for the week and it also gives me some time to myself.”
+For example, say, “Can you stay with Mom every Thursday?
+I have to get the grocery shopping done for the week, and it also gives me some time to myself.”

-Caregiving is lonely and isolating and most caregivers feel unappreciated.
+Caregiving is lonely and isolating, and most caregivers feel unappreciated.

 If what you’d really like is more emotional support, say so.